-This paper describes the Better Broadband for Norfolk (BBfN) Programme which underpins theme 1 within the UK Digital Strategy.
+This paper describes the Better Broadband for Norfolk (BBfN) Programme which as well as supporting the County Council's "Good Infrastructure" priority also underpins theme 1 within the UK Digital Strategy.

 Executive Summary

 The first BBfN rollout completed on time at the end of September 2015, met its contractual outcomes and thereby doubled access to Superfast broadband speeds (24Mbps+) from 42% to 84% of Norfolk properties.